leafcloudhq/documentation-rtd/docs/terraform/creating-instances.md

 Login to Leafcloud, go to "identity", create and download "application credentials" as clouds.yaml.
 Now copy or move this file to ~/.config/openstack/clouds.yaml

 Finally; tell the Openstack client to use your cloud:

-`export OS_CLOUD=openstack`.
+`export OS_CLOUD=openstack`

  I recommend putting this in your .bash_rc (linux) or .profile (mac) file, so it sets this in your shell on launch.

 If you have not used the OpenStack CLI, this is also a good moment to install that.
-Installing is as simple as `pip install python-openstackclient`
+Installing is as simple as

+`pip install python-openstackclient`

+Then try:

-Then try: `openstack image list`.
+`openstack image list`

 If it returns a list of available server images your setup was correct.

 ## Setup Terraform with the OpenStack driver
 Terraform will read all files with `.tf` a extension, but if you follow this guide your folder will look something like this: